Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Recent Performances

-- In last week's outing against the Buccaneers, Carter carried the ball three times for 54 yards (18 yards per carry).
+- In last week's contest against the Buccaneers, Carter carried the ball three times for 54 yards (18 yards per attempt).

 Carter's New York Teammates